sirno/misosoup/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![PyPI version](https://badge.fury.io/py/misosoup.svg)](https://badge.fury.io/py/misosoup)

-Minimal Supplying Community Search (`misosoup`) is a command line utility designed to search for minimal microbial communities, wherein every member is essential for the community's persistence within a given medium.
+Minimal Supplying Community Search (`misosoup`) is a command line tool designed to search for minimal microbial communities, wherein every member is essential for the community's persistence within a given medium.
 Its primary functions include:

 - Identifying minimal communities within a specified medium.
-- Identifying minimal "supplying" communities within a medium, where each member is crucial for the growth of a focal strain or species of interest.
+- Identifying minimal "supplying" communities within a medium, where each member is necessary for the growth of a focal strain or species of interest.

-To utilize "misosoup," users provide a set of genome-scale metabolic models, each representing a potential member of the community.
+To utilize `misosoup`, users provide a set of genome-scale metabolic models, each representing a potential member of the community.
 The program then employs constraint-based optimizations to determine minimal communities.
-These optimizations assume a metabolic steady-state, akin to Flux Balance Analysis, without necessitating specific optimization criteria (though they can be optionally applied).
+These optimizations assume a metabolic steady-state, akin to Flux Balance Analysis.

-Once computations are complete, "misosoup" outputs information about community members, their respective growth rates, as well as their metabolic consumption and secretion, presented in a format both readable by humans and parseable by software.
+Once computations are complete, `misosoup` outputs information about community members, their respective growth rates, as well as their metabolic consumptions and secretions, presented in a format both readable by humans and parseable by software.

 ## Details